Astr-o/purecloud-recording/README.md

 ```

 ## Change log

+* v0.3.1 - 23/01/2018
+  * add optional file name variable to *downlaod methods allowing you to specify a custom file name for the output files.

 * v0.3.0 - 19/01/2018
   * Adds downloadMergedRecording method this will download a single file containing both the agent and the client recording channels